signifyd/magento1/docs/PAYMENT-DETAILS.md

 - Expiry Month
 - Expiry Year

-As each payment method has it own workflow, there is no guarantee that information will be found at the same database locations.
-However many payment methods follow some Magento standards, so we made use of those.
+As each payment gateway has it own workflow, there is no guarantee that the extension will find the payment data.
+To support a variety of payment gateways and extensibliity helpers can be used to pass payment data from any payment gateway.

 ## Basic Structure

-The solution fetches the desired information using helpers.
-There are helpers working on specific payment methods.
-There are also helpers to work on the Payment Bridge default behavior, as well as another helper that tries to find the information on any other payment method.
+There are pre-built helpers for specific payment gateways (authorize.net, braintree, stripe, and paypal payflow), as well as, helpers for Payment Bridge, and a generic helper that tries to find payment details for any other payment gateway.

-The workflow is:
+You should follow these guidelines
 1. Use the specific helper, if it exists
 2. If the payment method is using Payment Bridge, use the default Payment Bridge helper
 3. Use the helper for other payment methods

 All helpers are implemented based on ` Signifyd_Connect_Helper_Payment_Interface`, that guides which methods are expected.

-There is also the helper `Signifyd_Connect_Helper_Payment_Default`, whose purpose is to implement data colect for the Magento default locations for the desired information.
-All the other helpers developed so far extend this helper.
-Most of the other helpers use this one as a fallback: if the information is not found on the method-specific location, try the default location.
-This helper also initializes some data on the object and has filters for data validations.
+There is also the helper `Signifyd_Connect_Helper_Payment_Default`, whose purpose is to implement data collection from the Magento default locations.
+Most of the other helpers use this one as a fallback: if the information is not found on the payment method-specific location, then it will try the default location.
+This helper also initializes some data on the object and has filters for data validation.

-The helper for the other payment methods tries first the default locations and if the information is not found, it tries to find it on the additional information of the payment method (which is the field available for the payment methods to save these kind of information on the Magento database).

-In addition to helpers, there is also a process that captures and saves information from payment data submitted to the store server.
-The extension does not submit any new data to the store server, it only takes advantage of the data already submitted.
-The data collected and saved during this process is: cardholder name, expiry month, expiry year, bin and last 4 digits.
-In order to be able to collect these informations, the credit card form submitted to store server must have fields named as: cc_owner, cc_exp_month, cc_exp_year, cc_number.
-The whole credit card number or the CVV is not saved to the database by this functionality.

 ## Including custom payment method